 Stop by the technology desk in the learning center to receive assistance with your school-issued device.
 All computer issues are handled at the technology desk in the learning center.

 The Vision of Teaching and Learning Regarding 1:1

 The innovative, thoughtful use of technology is critically important to achieving District goals to Inspire Learning, Unlock Potential, and Empower Achievement.

-Beginning with the 2019-2020 school year, students enrolled at Linn-Mar High School (LMHS) will be provided a school-issued computer at the beginning of each school year to use on academic course work.
+At the start of the school year, students enrolled at Linn-Mar High School (LMHS) will be provided a school-issued computer at the beginning of each school year to use on academic coursework.
 This 1:1 initiative gives students the technological means to access information to achieve District goals to Inspire Learning, Unlock Potential, and Empower Achievement.

 At the beginning of each year in high school, each student will receive the following:

 1x HP power cord & adapter

 The school-issued computer and power cord & adapter you are being provided belong to and are the property of Linn-Mar Community School District (LMCSD).